brunocabezas/14bam/README.md

-# bienal14
+# 14 Bienal Artes Mediales site

-vue Frontend for a wordpress as backend.
+VueJS application using wordpress as backend.

 ## Project setup

+All project dependencies an be installed by either npm or yarn:

 ```
 yarn install
 ```

 ### Wordpress ENV

-Wordpress installation should follow [this template's](https://github.com/gilbitron/wp-rest-theme) structure.
-This features a global `wp` object available for use of the frontend application:
+This application relies on a wordpress API.
+This [Wordpress installation template](https://github.com/gilbitron/wp-rest-theme) structure is suggested, it makes available a global `wp` object available for use on `index.php`:

 ```javascript
  {